yellowahra/-4553-SpatialDS-ahla/Test_One_Addon.md

 Define the following and give examples of each.

 1. Multi-tasking
-*Definition: Multi-tasking is the ability of an operating system to execute more than one task simultaneously on a single processor machine.
+   - Definition: Multi-tasking is the ability of an operating system to execute more than one task simultaneously on a single processor      machine.
 However, in reality two tasks on a single processor machines cannot be executed at the same time.
      Actually CPU switches very quickly from one task to the next task that appears as if all the tasks are executing at the same time.
-*Examples: Listening to music and searching internet browsing at the same time
+   - Examples: Listening to music and searching internet browsing at the same time

 2. Multi-programming
-*Definition: Multi-programming is the ability of an operating system to execute more than one program on a single processor machine.
+   - Definition: Multi-programming is the ability of an operating system to execute more than one program on a single processor machine.
 More than one program can reside into the main memeory at one same time.
-*Examples: A computer running excel and chrome browser simultaneously is an example of multiprogramming.
+   - Examples: A computer running excel and chrome browser simultaneously is an example of multiprogramming.

 3. Multi-processing
-*Definition: Multi-processing is the abiltiy of an operating system to execute more than one process simultaneously on a multi-processor machine.
+   - Definition: Multi-processing is the abiltiy of an operating system to execute more than one process simultaneously on a multi-          processor machine.
 Computer uses more than one CPU at a time.
-*Examples: When create a file then computer takes Time and date default
+   - Examples: When create a file then computer takes Time and date default

 4. Multi-threaded
-*Definition: Multi-threading is the ability of an operating system to execute the different parts of a program called threads at the same time.
+   - Definition: Multi-threading is the ability of an operating system to execute the different parts of a program called threads at the      same time.
 A thread is a smallest part of process that can run concurrently with the other threads of the same process.
-*Examples: Basically seen when more number of clients access the server.
+   - Examples: Basically seen when more number of clients access the server.

 ####Review Questions From Chapters 3